 Autonomous Vehicles (AVs), or driverless cars, may potentially provide an opportunity to improve safety, with cars programmed to obey traffic regulations and speed limits and geofencing preventing them from entering certain spaces.
-Driverless cars could potentially free up kerbside space as the demand for on-street residential and longstay parking is no longer needed.
-However, the likely benefits or dis-benefits of AVs on active travel, public transport and safety are vet to be determined.
+Driverless cars could potentially free up kerbside space as the demand for on-street residential and long-stay parking is no longer needed.